 << End of little reference side trip. >>

-I pondered hard after my exchange with the fellow struggling with Moulin-au-Vent, and realized I was tilting with a few windmills of my own.
+I lapsed into a hard ponder after receiving my congé from the fellow struggling with Moulin-au-Vent, and realized I was tilting with a few windmills of my own.

 I really liked selling wine.
 I wanted to do more of it.
 But the signals I was sending were inhibiting me.
 I knew my hair and my fashion choices spoke nothing my quality, but others were making instant negative evaluations.
 Their prejudices were obstructing me.
 I was paying a price I no longer wished to pay.